 And the Fire is my go-to ebook reader.
 It's a gorgeous little tablet computer, about halfway in size between a phone and a traditional tablet.
 Starting at $49.99, it's also a fraction of the cost.
 When I'm on the road, I watch movies on it, browse the internet, send and handle email — whatever.
 All I need is a wi-fi router not too far away.
 (I load the Fire with books before I leave home, having once been marooned by Amtrak halfway between Newark and Manhattan, with nothing to read during in the two hours it too for a replacement engine to show up.)
 That's my Fire at left; it's a bit clunkier than the current model.
 I took the liberty of opening it to Flying Tigers in the new edition from Warbird Books.

 The Fire is heavier than an e-ink Kindle but lighter than a full-sized tablet.
-If you opt for the 7-inch version with 16 gigabytes of storage, the price is $69.99 with ads.
+If you opt for the 7-inch version with 8 gigabytes of storage, the price is just $49.99 with ads.
 (I rather enjoy the ads.)
 The upside is the weight: 10.4 ounces; the downside is its battery life: Amazon claims 8 hours, so you don't want to be without a USB cord.
-The 8-inch tablet is $10 more, weighs 13 ounces, lasts up to 12 hours, and has a bit better resolution and sound quality.
+The 8-inch and 10-inch tablets weigh more, cost more, last longer, and have better resolution and sound quality.
 Click here for more

 Amazon has been selling e-ink Kindles for ten years now, with each generation getting lighter, less cumbersome, and less expensive.
 At the present time, the Kindle comes in four flavors: plain vanilla for $79.99, Paperwhite for $119.99, Voyage for $199.99, and Oasis for $289.99.
 I recently acquired the Paperwhite, which has higher resolution than my earlier Kindle, plus backlighting that makes it easy to read at night.
 (Sally soon got it away from me.)
 At 7.2 ounces, it is the heaviest of the current generation of Kindles.